SuperOfficeDocs/superoffice-docs/docs/en/mobile/superoffice-mobile/company-contact/show-address-in-map.md

 # Show address in map

-1. Go to the Company/contact page.
-2. Open a Company or Contact (either in the history list or search for any).
+1. Open a company or contact (either in the history list or search for any).
-3. Tap the **Location** icon in the menu bar, or tap the field **Street Address**.
+2. Tap the **Location** icon in the menu bar, or tap the field **Street Address**.
-4. If the field contains an address, Mobile CRM will open the default map service on the your device and show the address.
+3. If the field contains an address, Mobile CRM will open the default map service on the your device and show the address.

-![Mobile CRM: street address -screenshot][img1]![Mobile CRM: map -screenshot][img2]
+![Mobile CRM: street address -app-screen][img1]![Mobile CRM: map -app-screen][img2]

 > [!TIP]
 > The **Map URL** can be changed under **System settings** and may vary depending on the device.